Safety is our top priority—since product launch in 1997, there has never been a confirmed case of virus or prion transmission with ALPHANATE

 Total virus-reduction capacity for combined elimination steps1

-ALPHANATE is the only FVIII product with FDA labeling for prion removal
+ALPHANATE has FDA-approved labeling for prion removal

-Grifols is the only manufacturer of plasma-derived FVIII to receive FDA labeling that indicates the manufacturing process of ALPHANATE has the capacity to decrease the infectivity of models for the variant Creutzfeldt-Jakob disease (vCJD) and CJD agents if they were present in source material.
+The manufacturing process of ALPHANATE has the capacity to decrease the infectivity of models for the variant Creutzfeldt-Jakob disease (vCJD) and CJD agents if they were present in source material.

 Because ALPHANATE is made from human plasma, it may carry a risk of transmitting infectious agents, eg, viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, despite steps designed to reduce this risk.